ivoysey/agdademo/patter.md

               foldr f b L == foldl f b (rev L)
 ```

-and then restructuring the proof to
+and then restructure the proof to

 ```agda
   foldlrΔ : {A B : Set} (f : A → B → B) (b : B) (L : List A)